-Standard currently only has two employees, its President, Del Thachuk and Secretary Treasurer, Mary Anne Thachuk.
-Neither of these two individuals work full time for Standard since they have other job commitments.
+Standard currently only has two employees, its President, Del Thachuk and

+Secretary Treasurer, Mary Anne Thachuk.
+Neither of these two individuals work full time for Standard since Del Thachuk is working with another company and Maryanne Thachuk is retired.
 There is a substantial risk Standard will not have the funds necessary to hire additional employees that would be needed in Standard's exploration program.

-5. Lack of geological experience by the officers and directors
+Lack of geological experience by the officers and directors

 Even though Del Thachuk was involved in placer mining for over 30 years and was President of Red Fox Minerals Ltd until 10 year ago but he does not have a geological background.
-Mary Anne Thachuk has no experience in the mineral industry.
+Maryanne Thachuk has no experience in the mineral industry.
 Therefore, Standard will have to rely upon outside consultants to give advise on the various methods of exploring the Standard claim.